Senth/youtube-series-downloader/README.md

 ## Usage

 ```
-$ youtube-series-downloader --help
+usage: youtube-series-downloader [-h] [-v] [-p] [-t THREADS] [-d] [--max-days-back MAX_DAYS_BACK] [--debug]

+optional arguments:
+  -d, --daemon    Run the script as a daemon instead of once
+  -p, --pretend   Only pretend to download, convert, and store files

+  -t THREADS, --threads THREADS
+                  Override the config settings with how many threads you want to use
+  --max-days-back MAX_DAYS_BACK
+                  How many days back we should check for videos

+  -h, --help      show this help message and exit
+  -v, --verbose   Prints out helpful messages
+  --debug         Turn on debug messages.
+This automatically turns on --verbose as well.
 ```

 ## Installation

-Run the command below and follow the instructions.
+Run the commands below and follow the instructions.

 ```
-$ pip install --user youtube-series-downloader && youtube-series-downloader
+$ pip install --user youtube-series-downloader
+$ youtube-series-downloader
 ```

 ### Requirements